 To overcome the latter challenges, we simply invite researchers to provide more details in the description of their experimental setups.
 Regarding the use of commercial protection tools, we invite the vendors to offer their tools at reduced prices to academics, with the permission to evaluate their tools and to publish their results.
 With regards to the combination of obfuscations, we invite all academic tool developers to open up their tools to enable others to build on them and experiment more freely with them, and we invite all researchers to exploit the already available flexibility that tools such as Tigress and OLLVM offer to compose protections.

-As for the insufficient use of appropriate analysis methods, we do not think we can simply ask researchers to deploy more tools to evaluate their SP contributions.
-Instead more work is needed to make analysis tools easier to (re)use.
-We will come back to that in the next section, where we analyze which forms of measurements are reported in the papers, including measurements by means of analysis tools.
+As for the insufficient use of appropriate analysis methods, we do not think we can ask researchers to deploy more tools to evaluate their SP contributions.
+Instead, more work is needed to ease the reuse of analysis tools.
+We will come back to that in the next section, which analyzes which forms of measurements are reported in the papers, including measurements with analysis tools.